Kwarf/kwarf.github.io/about.md

 ## About my computers

-I run [Arch Linux](http://archlinux.org) on all my computers, including a 24/7/365 server that I share with a friend as well as my computer at work.
+I run [Arch Linux](http://archlinux.org) on my main laptop, as well as a 24/7/365 server that I share with a friend.
 I've never had any major issues or breakages on any of my installations.

-I prefer the [awesome](http://awesome.naquadah.org/) window manager as I often open things side by side, and having as little unused/wasted space as possible is nice when I'm using my laptop.
-It also allowed me to switch from 2 x 24" monitors to a single 27" without going mental.
-I used to run [i3](https://i3wm.org/) but I always found myself manually arranging the windows in the same way each time I started stuff and thought that it'd be nice to have the WM do that automatically so I switched to awesome.
+I'm currently running [KDE Plasma](https://www.kde.org/plasma-desktop).
+I recently switched from [i3](https://i3wm.org/), because I felt like I was spending too much time configuring and setting stuff up.

-### Desktop
+### Primary laptop

-This is the only computer where I have a Windows 7 dual-boot setup (for gaming).
-Some of the parts have been moved along in multiple upgrades, and are starting to feel pretty old (looking at the CPU and RAM).
-However it more than satisfies my needs.

-* ASRock Fatal1ty Z77 Professional-M
+A ThinkPad T460p running [Arch Linux](http://archlinux.org) and [KDE Plasma](https://www.kde.org/plasma-desktop).
+This is the computer I primarily use for development and regular daily web-browsing.

+I usually have it docked, using it as a desktop.

-* Intel Core i7 2600k @ 4.5GHz
+* Intel Core i7 6700HQ 2.6GHz (3.5GHz turbo)
-* Crucial BallistiX 8GB 1600MHz CL8
-* 2 x GTX Titan SLI
+* NVIDIA GeForce 940MX 2GB
+* Samsung 32GB 2133MHz
-* 512GB Samsung 840 Pro
+* 512GB Samsung PM871a
-* BitFenix Phenom M
-* Asus ROG Swift PG278Q 144Hz G-SYNC monitor
-* Filco Majestouch TLK with blank caps

-{% include image.html url="/uploads/2015/02/IMG_0415.jpeg" desc="Very little space wasted" %}
+* 14" 1440p IPS (matte)
+* Intel Wireless-AC 8260

-### Laptop
+### Secondary laptop

-I spent quite a bit of time looking for a suitable laptop with good performance for a reasonable price.
-I wanted a quad-core since I usually compile things quite often, and I also didn't want a dedicated GPU since Optimus on Linux scares me and I won't even be gaming on it.

-The desicion landed on a Clevo W650SZ which is a Chinese OEM laptop that is sold on multiple places online.
-I bought mine from [GGS-Data](http://www.ggsdata.se/) here in Sweden for 7825 SEK (around $1k depending on the exchange rate).
+A Clevo W650SZ on which I run Windows 10.
+I use this for any Windows-specific development, as well as for CAD drawings (using [Fusion 360](http://www.autodesk.com/products/fusion-360/overview)).

-The build quality isn't very high, but that is to be expected from such a cheap computer, and it doesn't bother me much, performance is more important for me.
+The build quality isn't very high, but that is to be expected from such a cheap (around $900) computer, and it doesn't bother me much, performance is more important for me.

 * Intel Core i7 4710MQ 2.5GHz (3.5GHz turbo)
 * Kingston HyperX 8GB 1600MHz